danmcduff/scampsdataset/README.md

+# Camera Measurement of Physiology

+Camera physiological measurement is a rapidly growing field of computer vision and computational photography that leverages imaging devices, signal processing and machine learned models to perform non-contact recovery of vital physiological processes.
+Data plays an important role in both training and evaluating these models.
+However, generalization can be weak if the training data are not representative and systematic evaluation can be challenging if testing data do not contain the variations and diversity necessary.

 # The SCAMPS Dataset

 SCAMPS is a dataset of synthetics containing 2,800 videos (1.68M frames) with aligned cardiac and respiratory signals and facial action intensities.
 The RGB frames are provided alongside segmentation maps.